The Problem: Equine Distress

 How often do I have to recharge my NIGHTWATCH® halter/collar?

-NIGHTWATCH® will need to be recharged every 1-2 days with overnight use.
+With normal use, NIGHTWATCH® will need to be recharged daily.
 Each charge cycle is estimated to be 2-3 hours.
 To conserve the battery, the device will automatically go into a “sleep” mode when it is not being worn by your horse.
 Each NIGHTWATCH® halter/collar has a magnetic charging port and comes with a UL-certified charging cable with USB wall adapter.

 Can I use the same NIGHTWATCH® halter/collar on multiple horses?

 Each NIGHTWATCH® smart device is adaptive and conforms to one particular horse over time.
 To maximize precision and benefit, proprietary distress algorithms are continuously being updated as each NIGHTWATCH® halter/collar learns your horse’s unique biometric parameters and behavioral patterns.
 Therefore, we DO NOT RECOMMEND interchanging NIGHTWATCH® halters/collars among multiple horses.
 However, if you do have a need to transfer a device between horses, baseline parameters can be reset, and historical data transferred.
 NOTE: Once transferred, you will no longer have access to historical data on original horse.

 Will NIGHTWATCH® work on broodmares who are about to foal?